kaizen-ai/kaizenflow/documentation/general/zenhub.md

 ## Workspaces

-- Allows you to bundle multiple GitHub repos into a single view
+- Allow you to bundle multiple GitHub repos into a single view
-- Different teams can create different pipeline structure for the same set of repos
+- Different teams can create different pipeline structures for the same set of repos
   - Each team can have their own workflow

 ## Epics